-Remember you are legally/ethically obligated to only submit your paper to one journal at a time.
+Remember you are legally/ethically obligated to submit your paper to one journal at a time.
 Some review cycles can take several months for the first decision, so look up their average turnaround time if this might be concerning.
-Also, if you plan to submit to notable journals there is always the possibility of rejection.
+Also, if you plan to submit to notable journals, there is always the possibility of rejection.
 Resubmission to another journal will likely require reformatting and an additional wait period.
-The time between finishing an experiment and publishing can really add up.
-Remain cognizant of this reality.
+The time between finishing an experiment and publishing can add up.
+Remain conscious of this reality.

 If you are limited on time, but still want to conduct a small project, one option to consider is a conference abstract.
-This allows you to showcase your research often through a poster presentation.
-The nice thing about conference submissions is that you can submit an abstract with preliminary findings, and later expand upon these in the full poster if accepted.
+Conference abstracts allow you to showcase your research often through a poster presentation.
+The beautiful thing about conference submissions is that you can submit an abstract with preliminary findings, and later expand upon these in the full poster if accepted.
 Certain conferences/societies will even publish your work in their journal afterward.

-As an added bonus, getting an abstract accepted gives you the opportunity to attend a conference and network with your colleagues.
-Most large conferences are held in either the spring or the winter.
-This means that abstracts are generally due approximately 6 months before the conference.
-Obviously, this may vary so identify deadlines if you have an ideal conference in mind.
+As a bonus, getting an abstract accepted allows you to attend a conference and network with your colleagues.
+Most large meetings are held in either the spring or the winter.
+And, abstracts are generally due approximately six months before the conference.
+Deadlines may vary so identify these times if you have an ideal meeting in mind.

 Where to publish:

 Everyone should strive for publication in high-quality, peer-reviewed journals.
 Things to consider are impact factor (IF) and indexing in scientific databases.
-High IFs can be seen in journals like Nature or Science.
-However, it is important to realize that a journal’s audience can impact this number.
-For instance, Nature has an impact factor of approximately 40, while Radiology has an impact factor of around 6-7, and the Journal of Vascular and Interventional Radiology (JVIR) has an impact of approximately 3.
+High IFs are in journals like Nature or Science.
+However, it is essential to realize that a journal’s audience can impact this number.
+For instance, Nature has an impact factor of approximately 40, while Radiology has an impact factor of around 6-7, and the Journal of Vascular and Interventional Radiology (JVIR) has an impact of about 3.

 If each is an example of a high quality-peer reviewed publication, then why the difference in IF?
 The reason is the audience and journal scope.
-Nature covers a wide range of disciplines, and therefore has a larger audience, whereas the other two have smaller audiences respectively.
-This, by sheer readership, means that fewer people read them and cite their articles.
+Nature covers a wide range of disciplines.
+And therefore, it has a larger audience.
+On the other hand the other two have smaller audiences.
+By sheer readership, this means that fewer people read them and cite their articles.